The United Church of Clinton

 Glory be to the Father, and to the Son, and to the Holy Ghost; as it was in the beginning, is now and ever shall be; world without end.
 Amen.
 Amen.
 (Be seated)

-Moment for All God’s Children (The Children are invited forward for a special message)
+Moment for All God’s Children

 Lord’s Prayer Our Father, who art in heaven, hallowed be thy name.
 Thy Kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread and forgive us our debts as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom and the power and the glory forever and ever.
 Amen.

-PRAYER of TRANSFORMATION and RESTORATION
+PRAYER of TRANSFORMATION and NEW LIFE

-WORDS OF GRACE
+WORDS OF GRACE AND ASSURANCE

 Prayer Concerns and Joys Lifted Up